Yandex Cloud

 • pxf-max-threads: Maximum number of the Apache Tomcat® threads.
 The value range is from 1 to 1024.

-To prevent situations when requests get stuck or fail due to running out of memory or malfunctioning of the Java garbage collector, specify the number of the Apache Tomcat® threads.
-Learn more about adjusting the number of threads in the VMware Greenplum® Platform Extension Framework documentation.
+To prevent requests from getting stuck or failing due to running out of memory or malfunctioning of the Java garbage collector, specify the number of Apache Tomcat® threads.
+Learn more about adjusting the number of threads in the guide on VMware Greenplum® Platform Extension Framework.

 • pxf-pool-allow-core-thread-timeout: Whether or not a timeout for core streaming threads is allowed.
 The default value is false.